Impatient Auckland drivers have been caught overtaking on a narrow stretch of road to beat crawling traffic.

 Video footage shows six cars crossing over double-yellow lines on Triangle Rd, Massey, to beat the gridlock.

-Some of the cars are seen travelling several hundred metres on the wrong side of the narrow stretch of road.
+Some of the cars are seen travelling several hundred metres on the wrong side of the narrow road.

-While the oncoming traffic flow is much slower, the two minute video posted on Monday on social media captures several near misses.
+Although the oncoming traffic is much slower, the two-minute video posted on Monday on social media captures several near misses.